UW-GAC/topmed_workshop_2018/docker.md

-# Using TOPMed's Docker Image for the TOPMed's workshop
+# Using Docker
-Users have two choices for doing the exercises in the workshop:
-1. Logging into an RStudio session on a remote computer.
-2. Run a TOPMed docker image on your local computer.

-This project describes how to do the exercises using the docker image.
+This section describes how to install docker on your local computer and run workshop exercises from within a docker container.

+All docker images maintained by the UW-GAC are here: https://hub.docker.com/u/uwgac/

+Our git repository contains code for building the images: https://github.com/UW-GAC/docker

 ## Prerequisites ##
 The following software is required on your local computer or laptop:

 - [ ] git is required
 - [ ] Python 2.7.11+ is required
 - [ ] Docker engine (aka <i>docker</i>)

-  *  For Mac computers, installing <i>docker</i> is fairly straight forward.
-Following the Docker instructions at the url https://docs.docker.com/docker-for-mac/install/
+For Mac computers, installing <i>docker</i> is fairly straight forward.
+Follow the Docker instructions at the url https://docs.docker.com/docker-for-mac/install/

-  * For Windows 10 computers, installing docker requires enabling <i>Hyper-V</i> in Windows and enabling virtualization in the bios.
-Follow the Docker instructions at the url: https://docs.docker.com/docker-for-windows/install/
+For Windows 10 computers, installing docker requires enabling <i>Hyper-V</i> in Windows and enabling virtualization in the bios.
+Follow the Docker instructions at the url https://docs.docker.com/docker-for-windows/install/

 ## General Steps ##
 The general steps for running RStudio using the docker images are as follows:
 1. Download the docker image